 Apple Cinnamon Chip Muffins

 These soft and tender apple cinnamon chip muffins are perfect for Fall!
-Filled with diced apples, cinnamon goodness and a streusel topping, they are hard to resist!
+Filled with diced apples, cinnamon goodness and a streusel topping, they are impossible to resist.
+Freezer friendly and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.